nestor-remo/Tempestive/README.md

-# Web Development Project 6 - Weather App
+# Web Development Project 6 - Tempestive
 Submitted by: Nestor Reategui

 This web app: Fetches data from WeatherBit API to display a couple of attributes from major cities!
 You can also look up whatever city you want and filter them by temperature.
 You can then select a particular city for even more details.